reggi/deno-resume/README.md

 My requirments were as follows:

-[x] To serve a Resume webpage as a route using Deno [x] To generiate a static HTML document with no extenral CSS OR JS dependencies [x] To customize `print` css clases for people to easily print the page [x] To export create a PDF of the site programatically
+- ✅ To serve a Resume webpage as a route using Deno
+- ✅ To generiate a static HTML document with no extenral CSS OR JS dependencies
+- ✅ To customize `print` css clases for people to easily print the page
+- ✅ To export create a PDF of the site programatically

 This project achieves all of those goals.